eosc-life-workshop/WESkit/snakemake/create_workflow.md

         "bwa mem {input.genome} {input.reads} | samtools view -Sb - > {output.alignment}"
 ```

-2. We create a Snakefile (workflow file) and copy the code into it.
-Run the workflow with:
+Please execute the workflow using the following command in the terminal:
 ```bash
 snakemake --snakefile Snakefile --cores 1 mapped_reads/A.bam
 ```

-3. The previous rule only works for one sample.
+2. The previous rule mapped only one sample to the reference genome.
    Snakemake uses wildcards for generalization; here {sample} is used to generalize input reads:

+Please replace the previous rule with the following code.
 ```python
 rule bwa_map:
     input: